Adventures Of A Master Nature Photographer

 Author’s note: I began my photography career in the mid-1980s.
 At that time, John Shaw and Galen Rowell were like gods to beginning nature photographers.
 John is still going strong, but Galen, very sadly, died in a plane crash in 2002, along with his wife, Barbara.
 More than any other photographer, Galen Rowell inspired me during the first years of my career.
 Even today, I regularly read his books for inspiration.
-I wonder how my life as a photographer would have evolved if Galen had been around for the past 15 years through the digital transformation.
+I wonder how my life as a photographer would have evolved if Galen had been around through the digital transformation.

 Every once in a while, I lapse into that daydream world of, “I’m a pretty good photographer.”
 Not for long, mind you.
 Just until I turn the next page and see so and so’s photograph and become humbled once again.
 There are some really great photographers out there and much of the time, I’m not one of them.
 But it wasn’t always that way.
 No sir.
 Once upon a time, I was among the best and I continued to think that way for a long period.
 Too long.
 Almost long enough to get me killed.